virtualpathum/simple-booking/README.md

 ## Planned Enhancements
-* 1. Implement Spring Security ACL to control the user roles and permissions
+* 1. Implement spring security ACL to grant the permissions to each room instance per user to handle the room booking based on user
+     roles
 * 2. Use spring security to handle the user authentication and authorization